Lead: Pat Halpin & Daniel Dunn, Marine Geospatial Ecology Lab, Duke University

 - Creation and development of a habitat model for mesoscale pelagic habitats to complement those that already exist for seamounts and cold-water coral habitats.

-- Analysis of all collated information, including the data in the newly developed connectivity database, the connectivity and representativity of EBSAs, and the output from the mesopelagic habitat model, to inform regional and global patterns of biodiversity, with particular focus on migratory species and their connectivity pathways and networks.
+- Analysis of all information gathered during this study to inform regional and global patterns of biodiversity, with particular focus on migratory species and their connectivity pathways and networks.

 - Publication of methodologies, results from analyses and their application in peer-reviewed literature, whilst providing continued technical support for the newly-created database.